toolstack/just-writing-statistics/readme.md

 ## Upgrade Notice ##

-If you wish to generate the frequency statistics for your existing data after upgrading to version 5.0, go to Settings->Calculate Writing Statistics->Calculate Writing Statistics.
+To generate the frequency statistics for your existing data after upgrading to version 5.0, go to Settings->Calculate Writing Statistics->Calculate Writing Statistics.

 Note this may take a significant amount of time depending upon the number of posts you have on your site.